Mvwestbury/Greenland_polarbears/README.md

 Example codes for analyses carried out

 ## Sequencing read filtering and mapping
+ - We used paleomix and all the documentation can be found here https://paleomix.readthedocs.io/en/stable/

 ## Populations genomics
 ### PCA
 - Create Genotype likelihoods using ANGSD (http://www.popgen.dk/angsd/index.php/ANGSD)